Bournemouth: Landmarks

-Built in the Art Deco style in 1929, situated close to the seafront, the Pavilion Theatre was at the time considered to be the greatest ever municipal enterprise for the benefit of entertainment.
+Built in the Art Deco style in 1929, situated close to the seafront, the Pavilion Theatre was at the time said to be the biggest ever municipal enterprise for the benefit of entertainment.
 Built from brick and stone, the frontage features square Corinthian columns.
-Still a popular venue, it is today a Grade II listed building.
+Still a popular venue, it is today a grade II listed building.

 Orchard Street is the only Street in Bournemouth.

 The Bournemouth Eye was a helium-filled balloon attached to a steel cable in the town's lower gardens.
 The spherical balloon was 69 m in circumference and carried an enclosed, steel gondola.
 Rising to a height of 150 m, it provided a panoramic view of the surrounding area for up to 28 passengers.

 After the balloon suffered damage in 2016, the Bournemouth Borough Council, Lower Central Gardens Trust and S&D Leisure announced in 2017 that the contract for operating the Bournemouth Eye would not be renewed due to "increased operating costs."

 Bournemouth is known for having only one "street".
 This is Orchard Street, now a small alley between Commercial Road and Terrace Road.
 Originally named because it led to an orchard, it pre-dates the build up of the modern town.
-The 19th century developers thought that names such as Road, Avenue and Drive would be more suitable names, with Street associated with poorer areas of existing towns and cities.
+The 19th century developers thought that names such as road, avenue and drive would be more suitable names, with street associated with poorer areas of existing towns and cities.